November 22, 2025

 7. Explain the concept of Context Managers and the with statement.

-Context managers allow you to allocate and release resources precisely when you want to.
+Answer: Context managers allow you to allocate and release resources precisely when you want to.
 The most common usage is the with statement.

-- Mechanism: They implement
+• Mechanism: They implement __enter__ and __exit__ methods.

-__enter__and__exit__methods.__enter__: Sets up the context and returns the resource.__exit__: Cleans up the resource (closes file, releases lock) even if an exception occurs.
+• __exit__: Cleans up the resource (closes file, releases lock) even if an exception occurs.

-contextlib: The@contextmanagerdecorator allows you to create context managers using generators.
+• contextlib: The @contextmanager decorator allows you to create context managers using generators.

 Rarity: Common Difficulty: Easy